JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries-to-npm.md

 3. Provide the credentials to the publishing plugin or set up a Trusted Publisher for continuous integration. (and one-time password if two-factor authentication is enabled) to the publishing plugin so it can upload your artifacts.
 4. Run the publication task, either locally or using CI.

-In this tutorial, we'll use GitHub as hosting for the project code and as the CI tool.
+In this tutorial, we use GitHub to host the project and run CI via GitHub Actions.

 ## Sample library

-You can use a [sample web library](https://github.com/Kotlin/kotlin-multiplatform-web-library) to try the process out and refer to its code for an example of a working npm publishing configuration.
+You can use a [sample library project](https://github.com/Kotlin/kotlin-multiplatform-web-library) to follow along and see a working configuration.

-If you'd like to reuse the code, remember to **replace all example values** with those specific to your project.
+If you reuse the code, make sure to **replace all example values** with values specific to your project.

 ## Prepare accounts and credentials

-To get started with publishing to npm, you need to be [signed in at npm portal](https://www.npmjs.com/login) ([create a new account](https://docs.npmjs.com/creating-a-new-npm-user-account) if you don't have one).
+To publish to npm, you need to be [signed in at the npm portal](https://www.npmjs.com/login).

 ### Create a simple organization

-In this tutorial, we'll create a new organization and publish the library under this organization, to avoid coming up with a unique name for the npm package.
+In this tutorial, we publish the library under an npm organization to avoid naming conflicts.

 To create a new organization, follow the [npm documentation](https://docs.npmjs.com/creating-an-organization).